edrlab/lcp-server/README.md

 You can also:

-Get a list of licenses via:
+1. Get a list of licenses via:

-GET localhost:8081/licenses/
+- GET localhost:8081/licenses/

-Fetch, update or delete a license (the info relative to) via GET localhost:8081/licenseinfo/<LicenseID>
+1. Fetch, update or delete a license (the info relative to) via:

+- GET localhost:8081/licenseinfo/<LicenseID>
-PUT localhost:8081/licenseinfo/<LicenseID> (same payload as a creation) DELETE localhost:8081/licenseinfo/<LicenseID>
+- PUT localhost:8081/licenseinfo/<LicenseID> (same payload as a creation)
+- DELETE localhost:8081/licenseinfo/<LicenseID>

 ## Development choices